-Christian Upper is head of the Financial Markets section of the Monetary and Economic Department.
+Christian Upper is head of the Emerging Markets section of the Monetary and Economic Department.
 He joined the BIS as a senior economist in the Financial Markets Section in August 2005.
-He became head of Monetary Policy and Exchange rates January 2008 and moved to his current position in July 2009.
+He became head of Monetary Policy and Exchange Rates in 2008, head of Financial Markets the following year, and moved to his current position in August 2015.
 Prior to coming to Basel, he spent seven years at the Deutsche Bundesbank.
 Christian holds a doctorate in economics from the European University Institute in Florence and a Master of Science in Economics from the University of Warwick.
 His research focuses on the interactions of finance and the macroeconomy.
-His work has been published in the European Economic Review and the Journal of the Futures Markets as well as in publications by the Bundesbank, the ECB and the BIS.
+His work has been published in the European Economic Review and The Journal of Futures Markets as well as in publications by the Bundesbank, the ECB and the BIS.

 Fields of interest